Megamind2600/resumerocketpro/replit.md

 ### Development Environment
 - Vite development server with HMR
 - Express server with automatic restart
-- In-memory storage fallback for database operations
+- PostgreSQL database with Drizzle ORM for data persistence
 - Environment variables for API keys and database connections

 ### Production Build